20 mm Open Bath Fork Specifications

 Suzuki introduced the twin chamber forks to the general public and by 1997 most the

-high end MX forks replaced open bath dampers with twin chamberdampers.
+high end MX forks replaced open bath dampers with twin chamber dampers.

-These dampers are much more complicated than todays so called
+These dampers are much more complicated than today's so called

 sealed bladder dampers.
 The longer travel and larger diameters forced them to